349.19 Records and reports.

 Subd.
 4. Discrepancies.
 If at a bingo occasion a discrepancy of more than $20 is found between the gross receipts as reported by the checkers and the gross receipts determined by adding the cash receipts, the discrepancy must be reported to the board within five days of the bingo occasion.

 Subd.
 5. Reports.
-A licensed organization must report to the board and to its membership monthly, or quarterly in the case of a class C licensee or licensed organization which does not report more than $1,000 in gross receipts from lawful gambling in any calendar quarter, on its gross receipts, expenses, profits, and expenditure of profits from lawful gambling.
+A licensed organization must report to the Department of Revenue and to its membership monthly, or quarterly in the case of a licensed organization which does not report more than $1,000 in gross receipts from lawful gambling in any calendar quarter, on its gross receipts, expenses, profits, and expenditure of profits from lawful gambling.
 The report must include a reconciliation of the organization's profit carryover with its cash balance on hand.
 If the organization conducts both bingo and other forms of lawful gambling, the figures for both must be reported separately.
-In addition, a licensed organization must report to the board monthly on its purchases of gambling equipment and must include the type, quantity, and dollar amount from each supplier separately.
-The reports must be on a form the board prescribes.
-Submission of the report required by section 349.154 satisfies the requirement for reporting monthly to the board on expenditure of net profits.

 Subd.
 6. Preservation of records.
 Records required to be kept by this section must be preserved by a licensed organization for at least 3-1/2 years and may be inspected by the commissioner of revenue, the board, or the commissioner of public safety at any reasonable time without notice or a search warrant.